perticascatalin/ImageOfAlgorithm/misc/ISTsubmission/review.md

 ## 5. Comments in Overleaf and other Ideas

 1C.
-Catalin C1: this sounds too abstract and vague, maybe stick to predicting program classes and future steps for sorting algorithms and other simple problems such as reversing, swapping intervals, heaps and binary search trees by observing their execution traces. - rephrase
+C C1: this sounds too abstract and vague, maybe stick to predicting program classes and future steps for sorting algorithms and other simple problems such as reversing, swapping intervals, heaps and binary search trees by observing their execution traces. - rephrase

 1R.
 We begin by classifying execution traces of algorithms working on a finite array of numbers that are swapped according to some rules.
 Next we focus on detecting patterns of a specific class of programs inside a larger set of programs.
 This is then extended to emulation of algorithms and combination of various programs in order to obtain novel programs and also achieve program optimization.